jesperancinha/public-transport-declarer/Docs.md

 However, the transportation costs vary per season, per time of day, per kind of day and sometimes just because of unexpected changes.

-So the costs are almost always unpredictable and this forces us to go through the PDF's provided by the OV company and manually make some very tedious work of getting all these small costs together per day.
+So the costs are almost always unpredictable and this forces us to go through the PDFs provided by the OV company and manually make some very tedious work of getting all these small costs together per day.
 This is what this program attempts to do.

-The first version is out but it is not super reliable yet. it's only an alpha-version.
+The first version is out, but it is not super reliable yet. it's only an alpha-version.

-However you can already run some trials, because it already makes the sums per day correcty.
+However, you can already run some trials, because it already makes the sums per day correctly.

-What still needs to be done is:

-1. Intelligent route calculation via travel nodes
+I recommend to always double-check the generated public transportation declaration.

 ## How to run